nandub-DA/payroll-data-analysis/README.md

 Median = 122.46 per day
 A typical payroll record has a daily gross salary of approximately 122 per day.
 Since the distribution is highly skewed, the median provides a better representation of the typical employee than the average.
-3. Half of all payroll records fall within a moderate salary range Q1 = 66.88
+3. Half of all payroll records fall within a moderate salary range

+Q1 = 66.88

 Q3 = 232.35

 IQR = 165.48

 The middle 50% of payroll records have daily gross salaries between approximately 67 and 232 per day.
 This indicates that most employees receive compensation within a relatively concentrated range.
 4. Typical salary variation is moderate

 MAD = 66.96

 A typical payroll record differs from the median gross salary by about 67 per day.
 This suggests that most employees earn salaries reasonably close to the typical compensation level despite the presence of a few extremely high salary records.
 5. The distribution is strongly right-skewed.
-Extreme high-salary records are present Mean = 229.71
+Extreme high-salary records are present

+Mean = 229.71

 Median = 122.46

 Maximum = 189,415 per day

 Range = 189,414.94

 The average daily gross salary is almost twice the median.
 This indicates that a relatively small number of high-salary records significantly increase the overall average while most employees earn substantially less.
-7. Compensation levels are highly diverse
+7. Compensation levels are highly diverse.
 456,534 distinct daily gross salary values.
 The large number of unique salary values indicates a highly granular compensation structure with substantial variation across employees, organizations, departments, and job roles.
 8. High salary bands contain very few records

 0.37% of records have daily gross salaries above 2,500.

 0.17% exceed 5,000 per day.

 Only 0.02% exceed 25,000 per day.

 Very high compensation levels are extremely uncommon.
 The payroll system is overwhelmingly dominated by lower and middle salary ranges.

 * DEDUCTIONS
 1. Most payroll records have relatively small deductions.

 70.71% of payroll records have deductions below 50 per day.
 84.43% have deductions below 100 per day.
 Deductions are concentrated in the lower bands

 23.43% fall in the 0–10 band.

 26.37% fall in the 10–25 band.

 20.91% fall in the 25–50 band.

 The majority of employees experience relatively small daily deductions.
 Large deduction amounts exist but are concentrated in a small portion of payroll records.
 2. The typical deduction is modest

 Median = 23.41

 Q1 = 9.59

 Q3 = 53.00

 A typical payroll record has a daily deduction of about 23.
 Most employees experience deductions well below 100 per day.
-3. Half of all payroll records have deductions between 9.59 and 53 IQR = 43.41
+3. Half of all payroll records have deductions between 9.59 and 53

+IQR = 43.41

 The middle 50% of payroll records have deductions between approximately 10 and 53 per day, indicating that deduction amounts are fairly concentrated around lower values.
-4. Typical variation in deductions is relatively small MAD = 19.06
+4. Typical variation in deductions is relatively small

+MAD = 19.06

 A typical payroll record differs from the median deduction by about 19 per day.
 This suggests that most employees experience deduction amounts reasonably close to the typical level.
 This is a more representative measure of spread than the range because the distribution contains extreme values.
 5. The deduction distribution is strongly right-skewed.
-Extreme deduction values exist Mean = 56.84
+Extreme deduction values exist

+Mean = 56.84

 Median = 23.41

 Maximum deduction = 119,670.45

 Range = 119,670.45

 The average deduction is more than twice the median deduction, indicating that a relatively small number of records with large deductions pull the average upward.
 The mean does not represent the typical employee particularly well.
-7. Zero deductions are relatively uncommon
+7. Zero deductions are relatively uncommon.
 Only 2.72% of payroll records have zero deductions.
 Most employees experience some level of payroll deduction.
 Records with no deductions represent a small minority of payroll transactions.
-8. High deduction amounts are rare
+8. High deduction amounts are rare.
 0.69% of records have deductions between 500 and 1000.
 Only 0.26% exceed 1000.
 Very large deductions occur in only a tiny fraction of payroll records.
 The deduction structure is dominated by low and moderate deduction amounts.
 9. Deduction amounts are highly granular
 668,119 distinct deduction values.